What are my options?

 And recently, changes have been made so you can have a gift letter from parents that says, “We’re going to gift the money and this is where it’s coming from.”
 This has to be done because you have to prove where your 5% down is coming from.

-Then on top of the 5% down on a CMHC mortgage, you have to have at least 1.5% in a bank account to cover the closing cost which we discussed on an earlier blog post.
+Then on top of the 5% down on a CMHC mortgage, you have to have at least 1.5% in a bank account to cover the closing cost which we discussed in our blog post How Much are Closing Costs for a House in Calgary?
 This covers the legal fees, the tax adjustments and so on.
 That’s money you have to come up with over and above the 5%.